What is a private app, and how do I distribute it in app stores?

 Here's how you can get started:

 Distributing your app as unlisted on the App Store offers some distinct benefits.
-As we mentioned before, your unlisted app won't show up in regular searches or categories yet remains easily accessible to users via a direct link.
+As I mentioned before, your unlisted app won't show up in regular searches or categories, yet remains easily accessible to users via a direct link.

 Let’s dive a bit deeper into these advantages: